Tech-at-DU/React-Redux-Tetris-Tutorial/P04-Score-Board/readme.md

 ![initial-scoreboard](assets/initial-scoreboard.png)

-This needs work, but we will take care the details later.
-For now this is a solid start, and we got more practice **working with CSS variables!**
+This needs work, but we will take care of the details later.
+For now, this is a solid start, and we got more practice **working with CSS variables!**

 # Now Commit